carl2087/final-whistle/README.md

 ## Site structure

-I tried to keep the site structure simple, clean and easy to learn how to use to encourage users of the site to want to come back and use it again and again.
+I tried to keep the site structure simple, clean and easy to learn how to use.
+To encourage users of the site to want to come back and use it again and again.
 Content is hidden from users of the site who are not logged in and prompt the user to register or login to access the different areas of the site.
 The navbar at the top of the page will change options depending on the login state of the site user.

 ![navbar logged in](./assets/readme-images/logged-in-links.png)